vsoch/som/som/api/identifiers/dicom/README.md

       }
 ```

 Basically, the function in [tasks.py](tasks.py) called `replace_identifiers` knows how to take a valid response from the API, the dicom image it is matched to, and use this data structure above to perform the task of deidentification.
+By default the old image is re-written, but a new image can also be written to a temporary directory, in which case it is up to the user to deal with archiving / removing the original files.

 ##### Actions
 Each group of actions is associated with an item or entity, and we do this so that we can look up the right value in the response from the api.
 One action should specify 1) a header value, 2) how to deal with it, and 3) if a replacement is done, what the field is called in the response to replace.
 Let's look at an example.